Why should you use infographics

 Infographics are not just for online use.

-Infographics are not solely for online use – they can also be used in printed reports, brochures and magazines, turning text-heavy pages into more interesting reads.
+Infographics are not solely for online use.
+They can also be used in printed reports, brochures and magazines, turning text-heavy pages into more interesting reads.
 Powerpoint presentations are also increasingly being redesigned using more visual graphics and icons to quickly get across the key messages.
-Using image styling and graphics in a presentation has proven to be more effective and hold people’s attention longer than just listening to a speaker.
+Using images and graphics in a slidedeck has proven to be more effective.
+It holds people’s attention longer than just listening to a speaker.

 1. Keep it simple, less is always more.